 Virtual cultures in pandemic times

-New documentary chronicles UCI research team’s efforts to understand COVID’s impact
+- New documentary chronicles UCI research team’s efforts to understand COVID’s impact on lives online

 When COVID closures and precautions pushed many previous physical interactions online, UCI professor Tom Boellstorff was ready.
 For nearly 20 years, the anthropologist has been expanding and applying their ethnographic expertise in the virtual world of Second Life—blending in, observing, and interviewing participants to learn how people interact and live in digital spaces.
 Within a week of UCI’s campus courses going remote, Boellstorff had constructed Anteater Island for teaching Anthro 128C, “Digital Cultures,” an undergraduate course focused on cultural and political implications of our rapidly evolving, information-driven world.
 Less than two months later, Boellstorff received a National Science Foundation Rapid Response grant to study how COVID-19 might reshape online interaction and the role digital worlds—particularly Animal Crossing: New Horizons—play in preserving and transforming social relationships.